 If assistance is needed in making subject choices please consult initially with the Head of House.
 For boys new to Christ Church, it is advisable that you seek assistance and advice from the Assistant Director of Studies, Dr Holly Rose.
-Please note that boys may select at most one subject from each of the follow groups:
+Please note that boys may select at most one subject from the following group: